• Bible Films Blog

 So the scene is set for what looks like it will be an interesting series.
 Syrstad and his co-writers Faith Syrstad and Kenneth Omole have managed to fashion a world that feels real and create a scenario that has avoided some of the potential pitfalls of their chosen source material.
 Moreover the show feels like it’s more interested in exploring the text than serving up pat answers.
 This is not a sequel to The Chosen, but translated into the modern era.
 It has its own artistic vision and deserves to be treated on its own terms.

-Testament will be available on the Angel website and app from 8th June.
+Testament is available on the Angel website and app from 8th June (subscription required).

 ==========